PseudoDevs/IamGhost/FATAL3.md

-Last updated: 2024-04-02 19:13:12
+Last updated: 2024-04-02 19:13:45
-Random Quote: If there is no struggle, there is no progress. - Frederick Douglass
+Random Quote: To accomplish great things, we must dream as well as act. - Anatole France